-Revenue from the sales of used rental equipment is recognized upon shipment and when collectability is reasonably assured and other revenue recognition criteria are met.
-When a rental unit is sold, the related cost and accumulated depreciation are removed from their respective accounts, and any gains or losses are included in cost of sales revenue on the Statements of Comprehensive Income.
+Revenue from the sale of former rental assets is generally recognized upon shipment, but is deferred if risk of loss and ownership has not yet transferred to the customer; when collectability is reasonably assured; and other revenue recognition criteria are met.
+When a rental unit is sold, the related cost and accumulated depreciation are removed from their respective accounts, and any gains or losses are included in general and administrative expense on the Statements of Comprehensive Income.